Toronto ice cream enjoyed on a hot summer day is purse bliss!

 The top selling ice creams at Ed’s Real Scoop in Toronto include Burnt Marshmallow Ice Cream, Chocolate Peanut Butter Fudge Ice Cream, Pistachio Gelato, French Mint Ice Cream and Tanzanian Dark Chocolate Gelato.

-Funnel Cake Express is a popular dessert restaurant in Toronto that specializes in serving theme park and carnival favourite, finger-licking-good funnel cakes.
+Funnel Cake Express is a popular dessert concept in Toronto that specializes in serving theme park and carnival favourite, finger-licking-good funnel cakes.

 The shareable dessert features a crunchy and chewy donut batter, deep fried into a circular disk.
 The sweet treat is then topped with soft serve ice cream and a variety of toppings such as strawberries or crushed Oreos.